 If there's soap trapped between the wrist and your Fitbit watch strap, this will cause rashes to appear.
 You will experience skin irritation if this happens frequently.
-You should take note that the area where the watch is worn is usually the place where perfume is sprayed or lotion is put on.
+It would help if you noted that the area where the watch is worn is usually where perfume is sprayed, or lotion is put on.
 If there is constant friction, contact dermatitis will happen.
 Other factors that may cause contact dermatitis are pressure and sweat between the skin and the Fitbit band.

 - Allergic Contact Dermatitis.
 It is when your skin is in contact with a substance and has an immune reaction, such as a rash.
-There are people who are hypersensitive to certain materials.
-There are others who could be in contact with the same materials but there will be no skin reactions.
+Some people are hypersensitive to certain materials.
+Others could be in contact with the same materials, but there will be no skin reactions.

 If you are one of the people who have an allergy, your body recognizes the substance as foreign material.
 Thus, your body will release cytokines.
 The cytokines will make your immune system activate.
-After being exposed to the allergen, you will experience dermatitis for 48 to 72 hours.
+After exposure to the allergen, you will experience dermatitis for 48 to 72 hours.